A question about how to use hypnotic Age Regression Work with a teenager with obsessive-compulsive thinking.

 Then proceed with the Informed Child Technique and Informed Adult Technique.
 Make sure that the affect has been removed (or desensitized).
 Now the pressure to think the thought will have been removed.
 It will then either stop or fade away (there may still be some residual habit which can be removed through hypnotic suggestion alone).

-Always end each therapy session with direct suggestion for the change that your client wants.
-The experience has left them highly suggestible for suggestions that are consistent with what they experienced during the therapy process, such as now feeling safe and secure.
+Always end each hypnosis session with direct suggestion for the change that your client wants.
+The experience has left them highly suggestible for suggestions that are consistent with what they experienced during the hypnosis process, such as now feeling safe and secure.
 Suggest an alternative behavior, for example, "from now on if you ever have one of those thoughts that you have experienced and bothered you in the past, it will also cause you to remember how really safe and secure that you are now."

-I also recommend that you continue therapy as outlined in the 5-PATH® system, because there may be other emotions within your client, which if not neutralized, may lead to further compulsive thinking.
-For example, forgiveness therapies are very good at reducing feelings of guilt and anger.
+I also recommend that you continue hypnosis as outlined in the 5-PATH® system, because there may be other emotions within your client, which if not neutralized, may lead to further compulsive thinking.
+For example, forgiveness work are very good at reducing feelings of guilt and anger.
 Your client has learned to deal/cope with unpleasant feelings by distracting by focusing on other thoughts.
 So, a good emotional clearing of the past is indicated in such cases.
 She may also benefit from education or counseling on how to respond to feelings that are a head in her life in a more satisfying way (i.e., The Secret Language of Feelings).
 I would also recommend she learn 7th Path Self-Hypnosis as a way of helping her to continue to keep herself emotionally stable in the future and give herself hypnotic suggestions for success in the future.